Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Processes/StartingProcesses.md

 ---

 Chorus has a [built in handler](/pages/BuiltInHandlers/BuiltInHandlers) class which allows you to start and stop local processes during a test.

+You can also search for patterns in a process' standard output, and send standard input to a running process

+Both Java processes and other executable processes are supported

 For example, using the Processes handler would allow you to do the following:

     Uses: Processes